Copper prices fared well in 2017, breaking $7,000 per tonne for the first time in several years.

 4. United States

-US mined copper production increased by about 2 percent in 2016.
-According to the US Geological Survey, that bump was largely due to production in Arizona, New Mexico, Utah, Nevada, Montana and Michigan; those states account for 99 percent of the country’s mine production.
+Most of the country’s production comes from 23 mines in Arizona, New Mexico, Utah, Nevada, Montana and Michigan; those states account for 99 percent of the country’s mine production.
 Rio Tinto’s (NYSE:RIO,ASX:RIO,LSE:RIO) Bingham Canyon copper mine — a major contributor to US copper production — reached a labor contract agreement with four unions back in April.

 6. Congo (Kinshasa)

 Copper production in the Congo increased slightly from 846,000 MT in 2016 to 850,000 MT in 2017.
 The Katanga mine, which is operated by Glencore (LSE:GLEN), was one of the Congo’s major copper producers.
 It suspended its copper production in 2015 due to low copper prices, but resumed production in December 2017.

 The resumption has many market watchers hoping for high production numbers in 2018, with the CFO predicting that the mine will put out 150,000 tonnes of copper this year and 300,000 tonnes in 2019.
 That will be a large contribution to the Congo’s overall numbers for the year.

 Mine production: 755,000 MT

 Zambia’s copper production declined a little in 2017, with most citing lower production at the Konkola copper mine, a subsidiary of Vedanta Resources (LSE:VED).
 The cause for the fall in production at Konkola is thought to be lower-grade ores.